 The only issue is that it’s a stickler for specificity:

-For instance, to find (and launch) the (rather terrific) GTK eBook app Foliate from GNOME’s search screen I need to type F-O-L-I-A-T-E in that exact order, precisely.
+For instance, to find (and launch) the (rather terrific) GTK eBook app Foliate from GNOME’s search screen I need to type F-O-L-I-A-T-E in that exact order, precisely, without error.

 Now, granted: as I type each letter GNOME Shell returns matching results.
-I rarely need to hammer out the full app name.
-I can type the first few letters, arrow down to the correct result, hit enter, and bam: the app opens.
+I rarely have to hammer out the full app name.
+I just type the first few letters, arrow down to the correct result, hit enter, and bam: the app opens.
 It’s a highly efficient and speedy process.

 Except for one thing.
 That thing I mentioned earlier.
-You know, about me being a sloppy typist 😅…
+You know, about me being a rubbish typist 😅…

 “Google Chorme”.
 “Floliate”.
 “Rhtyhmbox”.
 “Forefox”.

 One letter in the wrong place and “no results” are returned.
-With fuzzy search on my mis-typed characters wouldn’t matter.
-As long as the term was close enough to or approximating the app I’m actually after there’d be zero friction.
+With fuzzy search enabled my mis-typed characters don’t matter.
+As long as the term is close enough to/or approximating the app I’m after there’s no beef.

-Fuzzy search has become something of a crutch for me.
+Naturally fuzzy search has become a crutch for me.
 I’m used to it.
 Ubuntu’s Unity Dash supported fuzzy search, as did apps like Docky.
-Spotlight in macOS and iOS still supports it, as does the basic Android app launcher on my phone.
+Spotlight in macOS and iOS still support it, as does the basic Android app launcher on my aged Moto smartphones.

 But GNOME Shell doesn’t.

-This doesn’t appear to be an intentional thing, mind.
-A bug report suggesting devs add fuzzy search to GNOME Shell is still open (meaning there’s a chance this “issue”, if enough people agree it is one, could be solved ‘upstream’ at some point soon).
+This doesn’t appear to be an intentional omission.
+A bug report suggesting devs add fuzzy search to GNOME Shell is still open (meaning there’s a chance this “issue”, if enough people consider it one, could be fixed).

-A new GNOME Extension was recently added to the GNOME Extensions website.
-It adds fuzzy application search results to GNOME Shell’s search overview screen.
+A GNOME Extension was recently added to the GNOME Extensions website.
+It adds fuzzy application search results to GNOME Shell’s search overview screen, and that’s it.

-Emphasis on the word ‘application’ as the add-on does not work for files, folders, search settings, and other GNOME Shell search providers, just apps.
+Emphasis on the word ‘application’ here as this add-on does not work for files, folders, search settings, and other GNOME Shell search providers, only apps.

 Interested in trying it out?
-You can do as the fuzzy app search extension is free, open source software.
-It even works with GNOME 3.18 and up, so whatever version of Ubuntu you run (provided it’s still a supported release) it will be compatible!
+You can!
+It’s free, open source software compatible with GNOME 3.18 and up, so whatever version of Ubuntu you run (provided it’s still a supported release) will be compatible!